RomanAlexandroff/42-Prague-Smart-Sign/README.md

 ## Regards

 This project is a group effort of various 42 students with support from the 42 Prague Bocal team.
 Here they are:
-- **raleksan**, 42 Prague — firmware and electronic hardware developer.
+- **raleksan**, 42 Prague — software and electronic hardware developer.
 Made the idea reality,
 - **gsura**, 42 Prague — idea starter and motivation supporter.
 Pitched the idea to Bocal so well they ended up asking for two devices,
 - **cgray**, 42 Prague — hardware development.
 Modeled beautiful and functional inner frame for the electronics,
 - **phelebra**, 42 Prague — 3D printing.
 Turned 3D model into high-quality pieces of hardware.